-For those travelling on a tight budget or heading onto New Zealand, this may be a logical point to end your trip having seen the main cities and more than enough of Australia’s golden coastline.
-However for travellers who want the full Australian experience the route continues through South Australia into the wilderness of Northern Territory before finishing in the Western Australian city of Perth.
+For those backpacking Australia on a tight budget or heading onto New Zealand, this may be a logical point to end your trip having seen the main cities and more than enough of Australia’s golden coastline.
+However for travellers who want the full Australian experience, the route continues through South Australia into the wilderness of Northern Territory before finishing in the Western Australian city of Perth.

-A reasonably large island off the coast of Southern Australia home to an abundance of wildlife including you guessed it kangaroos!
-It’s a very scenic place and has a few settlements so pick one and base yourself there.
+A reasonably large island off the coast of Southern Australia home to an abundance of wildlife including – you guessed it – kangaroos!
+It’s a very scenic place and has a few settlements so pick one and base yourself there for a few days.

 Adelaide is the capital of otherwise sparsely populated South Australia.
-It’s the fifth largest city in the country and although it might not have as much going for it as some of the other big cities it makes for a nice stop for a couple of days.
+It’s the fifth largest city in the country and although it might not have as much going for it as some of the other big ones it makes for a nice stop for a couple of days to break up the journey.
 This is also a big wine producing area so vineyard visits are popular.

-The trip from here to Northern territory is long but you can break it up by visiting one of the many mining communities for a perspective on a less glamourous side to Australia which isn’t all about sun, sea and surfing.
+The trip from here to Northern territory is also very long but you can break it up by visiting one of the many mining communities for a perspective on a less glamorous side to Australia which isn’t all about sun, sea and surfing.

 Uluru (Ayers Rock)

 There is a sense of achievement for anyone who reaches Alice Springs.
-Most people have heard the name but given that is 1200km from the Ocean 1500km from the nearest city, few make the long trip here.
+Most people have heard the name but given that it is 1200 km from the ocean and 1500 km from the nearest city, few make the long trip here.
 Alice Springs is a base for exploring the surrounding outback and learning about the extensive indigenous history in these parts.

 Unless you have a sadistic love of coach journeys that last days then you will probably need to fly from Alice Springs to Perth.
 Qantas has daily flights that will set you back between 350 and 500 Australian Dollars and take just under 3 hours.

-As the Westernmost city in Australia, ending in Perth will probably make your onward journey or journey home a fraction shorter and many major international airlines fly in and out of the city.
+As the westernmost city in Australia, ending in Perth will probably make your onward journey or trip home a fraction shorter and many major international airlines fly in and out of the city.
 If you are planning on visiting New Zealand after Australia it would be more sensible to do this trip in reverse and start in Perth before ending in Cairns.

 Off the Beaten Track in Australia & Extending your trip.